Close Menu

 You do not need to try to win benefits for carpal tunnel syndrome by yourself.
 We can help file your SSDI and SSI application.
 Also, we can help you appeal every SSA denial.
 For example, our attorneys and staff can:

-If you file your application for benefits online at Social Security’s website, then you have 6 months to complete the application.
+If you file your application for benefits online at Social Security’s website, then you have 6 months to complete it.
 Once you submit your application online, the SSA sends you an application summary in the mail.
 You must sign the summary and mail it back.
 Send it in quickly.

 HIRE US TO WIN YOUR BENEFITS FOR CARPAL TUNNEL SYNDROME

 Contacting Cannon Disability Law is free and we do not charge an attorney fee unless we win your case.
-Cannon Disability Law is one of the best firms in the country.
-We are known as one of the best Social Security firms in Las Vegas, Nevada.
-Additionally, we are also one of the top SSD firms in Salt Lake City, Utah.
-We have won over $100 million in both ongoing and back benefits.
-Many of those SSDI and SSI cases were for individuals who have carpal tunnel syndrome as a severe medical condition.
+We are one of the best SSD law firms in the country.
+We are also one of the best Social Security firms in Las Vegas, Nevada.
+Additionally, we are the top SSD law firm in Salt Lake City, Utah.
+We have won over $100 million in both ongoing and past due benefits.
+Many of those SSDI and SSI cases were for individuals who have carpal tunnel syndrome.

 In order to fight the SSA’s denials, you need a law firm with experience.
 Hire us.
 Dianna Cannon has been helping people who need SSDI benefits for over thirty years.
 Brett Bunkall and Andria Summers have many years of legal experience.
 Together, we have won over 20,000 SSD and SSI hearings.
 You can trust us.
 We will do everything we can to win your benefits.
 Put our experience to work for you and win SSDI and SSI benefits for carpal tunnel syndrome.
 Contact us today for legal help.